moorelanguage/lenape-word-game/README.md

 ### Development Roadmap
 This Roadmap is in order of "sooner -> later"

+- add more words
 - fix logo placeholder render
-- add more words
-- add animation to make the letters flip like a card!
-Make it feel like a card game!
+- when you toggle dark mode light mode goes back on ~~- add animation to make the letters flip like a card!
+Make it feel like a card game! ~~ scrapped idea for now
 - make a toggle between Lenape Dialects (only has Southern Unami Dialect right now)
 - speaking of Southern Unami, creating an option to toggle with or without diacritics depending on what the user wants.